AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/samples.md

 The following steps outline one way this can be done using the command line on Windows.

 - Navigate to the top-most folder (the one containing “adobesign” and “lib”) so that it becomes the current directory.
-Compile the sources using the following command: <span style="color: red;">javac -sourcepath .;adobesign -cp lib/json_simple-1.1.jar adobesign/api/rest/sample/*.java</span>
+  Compile the sources using the following command: `javac -sourcepath .;adobesign -cp lib/json_simple-1.1.jar adobesign/api/rest/sample/*.java`
-- To run a specific client, use the following command: <span style="color: red;"> java -cp .;lib/json_simple-1.1.jar adobesign.api.rest.sample.{name of client class}</span>
+- To run a specific client, use the following command: `java -cp .;lib/json_simple-1.1.jar adobesign.api.rest.sample.{name of client class}`
-- For example, to run GetUsersInAccount, use:<span style="color: red;"> java -cp .;lib/json_simple-1.1.jar adobesign.api.rest.sample.GetUsersInAccount</span>
+- For example, to run GetUsersInAccount, use: `java -cp .;lib/json_simple-1.1.jar adobesign.api.rest.sample.GetUsersInAccount`

 You may also use an IDE of your choice.
 In that case, you will need to create a new project with sources taken from the adobesign folder and lib/json.jar set up as an input library.

 ### Output Path

 The default output path used in the sample clients is the user temp directory.
-If needed, this can be changed by updating the method <span style="color: red;">adobesign.api.rest.sample.util.FileUtils.getDefaultOutputPath()</span>.
+If needed, this can be changed by updating the method `adobesign.api.rest.sample.util.FileUtils.getDefaultOutputPath()`.

 ## Create a New Widget with Countersigners

 This sample client demonstrates how to create a new widget.

 1. Before running this sample, check that you have modified the JSON files OAuthCredentials.json and CreateWidget.json with appropriate values.
 Which values need to be specified is indicated in the files.
-2. You can also provide your OAuth access token in the <span style="color: red;">OAUTH_ACCESS_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class, which will then be used as the OAuth access token for making API calls.
+2. You can also provide your OAuth access token in the `OAUTH_ACCESS_TOKEN` constant in the `RestApiOAuthTokens` class, which will then be used as the OAuth access token for making API calls.
-3. You can also provide a refresh token in the <span style="color: red;">OAUTH_REFRESH_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class to refresh the OAuth access token.
+3. You can also provide a refresh token in the `OAUTH_REFRESH_TOKEN` constant in the `RestApiOAuthTokens` class to refresh the OAuth access token.

 ```java
 package adobesign.api.rest.sample;